painghtoonaing/aws_exam_practice_simulator/README.md

    - Rich text editor for explanations
    - Support for multiple answer options
    - Correct answer indexing (0-based)

-4. Click "Download JSON" to save your changes to `questions.json`
+4. **Backup Questions:** Click "Backup Questions" to download a JSON backup of all questions in the database
+5. **Restore Questions:** Click "Restore Questions" to upload a JSON backup file and replace all current questions

 ### Filtering Questions